jkulbe-msft/MTTCoHack-Arc/README.md

 ### Challenge 2: Manage and govern your on-prem resources at scale

-- Enable Insights for all Arc-enabled servers using the available Log Analytics workspace, icluding process data and network connections
+- Enable Insights for all Arc-enabled servers using the available Log Analytics workspace, including process data and network connections
-- Create an Azure Policy that enforces a tag on all Arc-enabled servers
+- Check SRV1 has the Arc extension for SQL Server installed.
+If not, add it with "LicenseOnly".
-- Add an extension to SRV1 that enables SSH connections, test the connection
+- Create an Azure Policy that configures periodidic checking for missing system updates on Arc-enabled servers in the resource group, including already existing resources
 - Use Azure Update Manager to manage updates on all Arc-enabled servers
   - check for missing updates
   - schedule updates